Kamlesh718/the-wild-oasis-website/README.md

 - **Description:** Authentication via Google ensures a secure login experience, instilling confidence in users while interacting with the platform.
 - **Implementation:** Utilize Auth.js for authentication, providing seamless integration with Google OAuth for secure user authentication.
-- **Secure Communication:** Ensure secure communication between client and server by using HTTPS and following best practices for handling authentication tokens.

 ## Technologies Used